rdgarce/DDPG-design-for-lane-keeping-in-TORCS-Environment/README.md

 # 🏎 DDPG design for lane keeping in TORCS Environment
 My absolutely first repository on github!

-This repository contains my bachelor's degree thesis project: Designing a DDPG alghorithm for managing the lane keeping problem in the ground veichle, single agent, scenario.
+This repository contains my bachelor's degree thesis project: Designing a DDPG algorithm for approaching the lane keeping problem in the autonomous ground vehicle driving.
+I used Python with keras and tensorflow for working with neural networks and TORCS as the environment in which the experiment took place.

 ## Structure
 The work is structured as follows.